fuubian/Masterthesis_Code/README.md

 The tables and figures were extracted from scientific articles, which were published on arXiv.
 Only papers that follow a Creative Commons license were included.
 The corresponding Question-Answer (QA) pairs were generated using the [Qwen2.5](https://huggingface.co/Qwen/Qwen2.5-14B-Instruct) model.
 The exact notebooks and scripts that were used to create the datasets can be found in the folder `dataset`.
 Please note that the paths in those code files are not necessarily up-to-date if you want to execute them.

+Three VQA-tasks are offered by this benchmark:

+- **Task 1: MainVQA** - Prompting the model to answer open-ended questions about the content of scientific tables and figures.
+- **Task 2: TitleVQA** - Prompting the model to answer single-choice questions, assigning a table or figure to its origin paper (on the basis of the paper title).
+- **Task 3: RefVQA** - Prompting the model to answer single-choice questions, assigning a table or figure to a text passage, which references it.
+The text passage is the same that was used for the creation of QA-pairs for the MainVQA task.

 ## Model list

 The following models are integrated into this benchmark.
 This list includes a shorter model name (which is required to run the inference script) and the exact version.